Stringfellow Acid Pits: Rita Lavelle

+Litigation

 The litigation involved with the Stringfellow site resulted in numerous lawsuits, including the United States v.
 Stringfellow case in federal court, the Newman v.
 Stringfellow personal injury case in Riverside Superior Court, and the Hendler v.
 United States case before the U.S. Court of Federal Claims and the U.S. Court for the Federal Circuit.
 The U.S. Supreme Court also decided one issue in Stringfellow v.
 Concerned Neighbors in Action, 480 U.S. 370 (1987).
 The subsequent insurance litigation lasted well into the 21st century.
 In total, the litigation spanned more than three decades.